OlliO6/Better-inspector-godot-CSharp/README.md

 You can use the `[StartFoldout(string name)]` in combination with the `[EndFoldout]` attribute to define that a range of exported properties is in an foldout.

-There's also the `[InFoldout(string name)]` attribute that puts just the property applied on an foldout.
+There's also the `[InFoldout(string name)]` attribute that puts just the property applied on in a foldout.

 Example: